JaeSang1998/automation-wizard/README.md

-# Automation Wizard
+# Auto Wiz

-**Automation Wizard** is a browser extension designed to record, edit, and replay user interactions on the web.
+**Auto Wiz** is a browser extension designed to record, edit, and replay user interactions on the web.
 It features a robust locator system that ensures reliable element selection even when page structures change.

 ## 🏗️ Monorepo Structure